 Choosing the right surgeon is the most important decision…

-Double eyelid surgery is done on an outpatient basis at Dr.Liu’s state-of-the-art surgical center under local anesthesia with sedation.
+Double eyelid surgery is done on an outpatient basis at our state-of-the-art surgical center under local anesthesia or sedation.
 This reduces the risks associated with general anesthesia and usually results in patients being able to return home shortly after surgery.
-Additionally, local anesthetic with sedation is necessary to allow interaction between the patient and Dr. Liu during surgery to ensure proper placement of the crease.
+This also allows interaction between the patient and surgeon during the procedure to ensure proper placement of the crease.

 Reshaping the upper eyelid requires an in-depth examination of the thickness and quality of the eyelid skin as well as an evaluation of the anatomy of the eye.
 Other factors that are considered are the amount of fat under the eyelid, healing history, age, and gender.
-With all of this information to hand, Dr. Liu creates a unique surgical plan that will produce a natural crease in the eye without losing the Asian characteristics that define ethnicity.
+With all of this information to hand, we create a unique surgical plan that will produce a natural crease in the eye without losing the Asian characteristics that define ethnicity.

 Incision or suture technique?

-If sutures are the procedure of choice, the crease will be formed by creating small openings through which stitches are used to attach muscle and tissue forming the crease.
-For patients who choose the incision technique, an incision is made where the eyelid would naturally crease.
-Excess skin and fat are taken away and when the incision is closed, the double eyelid is created.
-The incision is placed within the crease so that there is no scar visible after healing.
+If non-incisional is the procedure of choice, the crease will be formed by creating small openings through which stitches are used to attach muscle and tissue forming the crease.
+For patients who choose the incisional technique, an incision is made where the eyelid will best match your desired crease.
+Excess skin and fat are taken away if necessary, and when the incision is closed, the double eyelid is created.

 Eyelid surgery recovery time

 Deciding to undergo this treatment is a highly personal choice.
 Finding the proper surgeon is crucial in the process.
 Before you choose your Beverly Hills surgeon, ask the following about Asian double eyelid surgery: